dime-coin/electrum-dimecoin/README.md

 and recent changes, writing tests, or helping with outstanding issues is very welcome.
-Implementing new features, or improving/refactoring the codebase, is of course also welcome, but to avoid wasted effort, especially for larger changes, we encourage discussing these on the issue tracker or IRC first.
+Implementing new features, or improving/refactoring the codebase, is of course also welcome, but to avoid wasted effort, especially for larger changes, we encourage discussing these on the issue tracker or Telegram first.

 Besides [GitHub](https://github.com/dime-coin/electrum-dimecoin),
 most communication about Electrum-Dime development happens on [Telegram](https://t.me/Dimecoin/1), in the `General` channel.